porridgewithraisins/chess-opening-info/README.md

 // gives 1. e4 e5
 ```
 It can convert other formats to SAN too, so if you are using ICCF notation, you can just as well pass it to this function, to get back the SAN.
-The conversion depends on the popular [chess.js](https://github.com/jhlywa/chess.js/) library, which you're probably already using if you are seeing this repo.

 openings.json is simply the SQLite3 table exported to JSON format.